 Having a lacunar stroke increases your risk of subsequent strokes, so regular medical care is very important.

 According to the American Stroke Association, although incidence of stroke is higher in men, women represent more than half of stroke deaths across all age groups.

-If you have high blood pressure, heart disease, or diabetes, see your doctor regularly.
-Strive to keep under control any of these conditions that you may have.
+If you have high blood pressure, heart disease, or diabetes, strive to keep it under control and see your doctor regularly.
 Don’t smoke.
-And most importantly, seek medical attention at the first sign of stroke – every second matters.
+And most importantly, seek medical attention at the first sign of stroke — every second matters.